Legal

 AI disclosure

 TasteSCOT’s articles are written with AI assistance, as is increasingly common in modern editorial.
 This means we use large language models to help draft, structure, and edit copy — but every factual claim, price, source, and recommendation is verified by a human before publishing.
-Editorial judgment on what to recommend, what to criticise, and how to frame a story is always human.
+Editorial judgement on what to recommend, what to criticise, and how to frame a story is always human.

 Updating this policy